-From January 1, 2021, the Medicines and Healthcare products Regulatory Agency ("MHRA") will be the U.K.'s standalone medicines and medical devices regulator.
-As a result of the Northern Ireland protocol, different rules will apply in Northern Ireland than in England, Wales and Scotland (together Great Britain, "GB"); broadly, Northern Ireland will continue to follow the E.U. regulatory regime, but its national competent authority will remain the MHRA.
-The MHRA has published a draft guidance on how various aspects of the U.K. regulatory regime for medicines will operate in GB and in Northern Ireland following the expiry of the Brexit transition period on December 31, 2020.
-The guidance includes clinical trials, marketing authorizations, importing, exporting and pharmacovigilance and is relevant to any business involved in the research, development or commercialization of medicines in the U.K. The new guidance will be given effect via the Human Medicines Regulations ("Amendment etc.") ("E.U.
+Effective January 1, 2021, following the U.K. exit of the E.U., the MHRA is the U.K.'s standalone medicines and medical devices regulator.
+As a result of the Northern Ireland protocol, different rules apply in Northern Ireland than in England, Wales and Scotland (together Great Britain, "GB"); broadly, Northern Ireland continues to follow the E.U. regulatory regime, but its national competent authority remains the MHRA.
+The MHRA has published a draft guidance outlining the various aspects of the U.K. regulatory regime for medicines in GB and in Northern Ireland.
+The guidance includes clinical trials, marketing authorizations, importing, exporting and pharmacovigilance and is relevant to any business involved in the research, development or commercialization of medicines in the U.K. The new guidance has been given effect via the Human Medicines Regulations ("Amendment etc.") ("E.U.
 Exit") Regulations 2019 (the "Exit Regulations").
 The U.K. regulatory regime largely mirrors that of the E.U.

 The MHRA has introduced changes to national licensing procedures, including procedures to prioritize access to new medicines that will benefit patients, an accelerated assessment procedure and new routes of evaluation for novel products and biotechnological products.
 All existing E.U. marketing authorizations ("MAs") for centrally authorized products were automatically converted ("grand fathered") into U.K. MAs free-of-charge on January 1, 2021.
 Amicus has completed the necessary baseline submission for conversion and was granted Marketing Authorization on August 4, 2021 with an effective date of January 1, 2021.
-Amicus has completed the necessary baseline submission for conversion and was granted MA on August 4, 2021 with an effective date of January 1, 2021.

-There will be no pre-marketing authorization orphan designation.
-Instead, the MHRA will review applications for orphan designation in parallel to the corresponding MA application.
+There is no pre-marketing authorization orphan designation.
+Instead, the MHRA reviews applications for orphan designation in parallel to the corresponding MA application.
 The criteria are essentially the same, but have been tailored for the GB market, e.g. the prevalence of the condition in GB (rather than the E.U.) must not be more than 5 in 10,000.
 Should an orphan designation be granted, the period or market exclusivity will be set from the date of first approval of the product in GB or E.U./European Economic Area, wherever is earliest.